 Typically petroleum jelly (like Vaseline), lip balm, and lanolin are used as cork grease alternatives.
 You can also make your own cork grease with bee’s wax and a plant-based oil like coconut oil, or from tallow and lanolin.
 A good cork grease will both preserve and lubricate the cork but not harm your instrument.
 Both petroleum jelly and lip balm can be harmful to your instrument so these alternatives may not be a good idea.

 If you’re out of cork grease and in desperate need, you could use lip balm as long as it’s good quality, unscented and unflavored.
-Or, you could simply borrow from a friend.
+Or, you could simply borrow some cork grease from a friend.

 You could also skip greasing your corks today since you shouldn’t need to apply cork grease each time you play.
 However, applying cork grease is essential to maintaining your instrument and should you should use it every 2 or 3 times you play, depending on how dry or tight your tenon corks are.
 It’s used to both lubricate the cork for instrument assembly and also to seal the joints for proper airflow.

 So if you’re out of cork grease, purchase more as soon as possible.
-You can usually find it a Walmart, your local musical instrument shop, or we have some that we recommend on our cleaning supplies page that ships quick.
+You can usually find it at Walmart, your local musical instrument shop, or we have some all-natural cork grease that we recommend – it’ll ship quick, right to your house.

 If you’re trying to save money, cork grease only costs a couple bucks and can last years.
 A good cork grease will be made of quality ingredients and is specifically designed to lubricate and preserve your tenon corks – so well worth the small cost.